 When we are closed

 The practice provides general health services.
-Our main branch at Willerby is open between 08:00 and 18:00 Monday to Friday (excluding bank holidays) and Swanland is 09.00-13.00 Monday to Friday mornings and 14.00-18.00 Monday, Wednesday and Thursday afternoons
+Our main branch reception at Willerby is open between 08:00 and 18:00 Monday to Friday (excluding bank holidays) and Swanland the reception is open 09.00-13.00 Monday, Wednesday and Thursday mornings and 14.00-18.00 Monday, Wednesday and Thursday afternoons

 Outside these times there is an out of hours service (commissioned by East Riding of Yorkshire CCG) to manage anyone who requires urgent treatment.